riccardodamiani/px4_log_analyzer/README.md

 An event is a particular state change or message you want to pay attention to.
 All events reported must be written in the events.yaml file.
 Each event entry has the following parameters:
 * id: a unique name for the event
 * monitored_param: the ulog parameter you want to pay attention to.
-Supported ones are all log parameter names, complex_data for more advanced data logs and message_log for px4 logged messages
+Supported ones are all log parameter names, 'complex_data' for more advanced data logs and 'message_log' for px4 logged messages
 * condition: a condition string that explaned when the event condition is met.
 In the condition field, 'value' is a keyword that represents the monitored_param.
 So if you write "value == 1", it means when the monitored_param parameter is changed to 1 the condition is met.
 Notice that the event is reported only when the monitored_param changes so it's reported only once for each state change.
-Only for message_log, the condition is a string that needs to be contained in the logged message for the event to be reported (i.e. in the muorb_message event, if a message log contains the string '[muorb]' than it's reported).
+Only for 'message_log', the condition is a string that needs to be contained in the logged message for the event to be reported (i.e. in the muorb_message event, if a message log contains the string '[muorb]' than it's reported).
 * time_window_sec: minimum time window where two events can be reported.
 For example if two events 'warning_vibration' happens in a time period lower than 5 seconds (time_window_sec for that specific event), than the second event is not reported.
 * cause: not used yet
 * severity: log severity.
 Can be info, warning or critical
 * message: message that you want to be displayed.
-Only for message_log you can use the keyword '$' to tell the program to write the full log message instead of a custom one
+Only for 'message_log' you can use the keyword '$' to tell the program to write the full log message instead of a custom one